Merciful123/mern-stack-e-commerce/README.md

 ### Here are some of the features implemented in this project.
 Reset password feature is in progress, rest is complete :
 - Basic E-commerce Features- Product lists, Product Details, Cart, Checkout
 - Secure Card Payments / Cash payments
 - Admin Panel - Add/Edit Orders.
-Add/Edit Products
+Add/Edit Products(Currently admin role is being manually provided by updating role database in database so if you want to see this feature login with, admin@gmail.com, pass- Admin@123)
 - Sorting, Filtering, and Pagination queries using Mongoose
 - Authentication with Passport JS strategies
 - Order Emails, Reset Password Emails